 | Personal Needs Allowance (institutionalized spouse) | $60/month | 1/1/2025 - present |

 Note carefully: the CSRA cap and MMNA cap update on January 1 each year.
-The MMNA base and excess shelter standard update on July 1 each year.
-They are NOT on the same fiscal year, a fact that creates frequent confusion in mid-year applications.
-Always verify which standards apply to your specific snapshot or eligibility date.
+The MMNA base updates on July 1 each year.
+They are NOT on the same annual cycle, a fact that creates frequent confusion in mid-year applications.
+Always verify which standards apply to your specific snapshot or eligibility date with your County Assistance Office.

 The Snapshot: PA-1572 Resource Assessment